-The DOT objects to the closure on the grounds that the PAW provides a shorter route from Begonia Street to Warwick Road and its bus service numbers 422 and 423.
-The DOT also advised that the PAW provides access to sporting facilities along Warwick Road and its removal will increase the walking distance to these facilities by as much as 500 metres.
+The DOT objects to the closure stating that the PAW "... provides a shorter route from Begonia Street to Warwick Road which is serviced by bus services 442 and 423.
+It also provides access to sporting facilities along Warwick Road.
+By removing the PAW, the walking distance to these facilities will be increased by as much as 500 metres."
+The City queried the distance quoted of 500 metres and the DOT has since advised that though it still objects to the proposal, the distance of 500 metres quoted was an error, and should read 295 metres.
+The DOT apologised for any inconvenience caused.